RanaAbdulrhman/ShoeEcommerceWeb/README.md

-# PHP Basic Shoe Store Website :shoe:
+# PHP Shoe Store Website :shoe:
 This website is built as a project for the web development course at university.

 ## Technologies Used :triangular_ruler: